 Employers are expected to maintain a positive, collaborative working relationship with UWG staff.
 That includes cooperation with policies and procedures, meeting necessary deadlines to ensure smooth operation of on-campus interview visits, providing the job / company information and data requested, providing hire data as requested, complying with the legal obligations of recruiters, and maintaining the confidentiality of student data as outlined in the Family Educational Rights and Privacy Act (FERPA).

-Please feel free to call or e-mail the UWG Career Services department if you have any other questions.
+Please feel free to call or e-mail the UWG Office of Career and Graduate School Connections if you have any other questions.

 - Codes of Practice Jump to content

 - Policies for Student Interaction Jump to content